Rouen is a charming French town located in the Normandy region of France and it oozes cultural, beauty and charm!

 I say this because I think it’s a good idea to get a little lost in most cities, and Rouen is a city in which this is possible.

-You won’t get lost and as you wander you’ll find lots of amazing buildings and unique sights (there is an old dungeon tower with an escape room built into it!), and you can see all the beautifully old (and painted) houses along the streets.
+As you wander you’ll find lots of amazing buildings and unique sights (there is an old dungeon tower with an escape room built into it!), and you can see all the beautifully old (and painted) houses along the streets.
 It’s really a beautiful area.

 Plus, you may wander into the shopping street in which you can search for souvenirs, or simply treat yourself!

 So there you have it, that’s my list of the top things to do in Rouen, especially if you’re only there for a day.
-There really is much more you can do and see such as many museums, but it wasn’t that sort of trip for us!

 Let me know if you’ve been and what you thought.